schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 		.. code-block:: python

-			Instance.licenses["ENG"] = "This font may be installed on all of your machines and printers, but you may not sell or give these fonts to anyone else."
+			instance.licenses["ENG"] = "This font may be installed on all of your machines and printers, but you may not sell or give these fonts to anyone else."

 		.. versionadded:: 3.0.3